 Walking the Walls

 The best views of Old Town Dubrovnik are of course from the walls themselves and to miss a stroll around them is missing the true essence of Dubrovnik.
 Looking upon the bleached white underwear hanging to dry in a convent's courtyard makes you think that life here has been going on in the same manner for decades.
 There are a few access points and we recommend using the one between Ploče gate and the city port - it tends to be less crowded.
+Another entrance point is just beyond Pile gate as you step into Old Town Dubrovnik.

 Because of its monumental walls and well preserved cultural monuments, Dubrovnik has been included in UNESCO's Register of World Architectural Heritage (Luxor, 1979.)